Hononegah: Biography

-Grand Detour (1820-1829)
+Grand Detour (1820–1829)

 Mack (1798–1850) arrived in Grand Detour from Detroit in 1820 and worked as a clerk in a trading post there.
 How and when Hononegah met Mack has not survived, only a vague tradition that Mack had become sick from fever and that Hononegah nursed him back to health.

-Mack became somewhat of an advisor to the local chief, but it is believed he was despised by the inhabitants because he refused to sell alcohol and firearms to the people and hadn't taken one of their own as a wife.
+Mack became somewhat of an advisor to the local chief, but it is believed he was despised by the inhabitants because he refused to sell alcohol and firearms to the people and had not taken one of their own as a wife.
 Several versions of the story survive, but all versions agree that the inhabitants attempted to murder him.
 One story indicates that on one occasion Hononegah hid Mack in a barrel, and in another story, Hononegah met Mack in the woods to warn him of a plot to murder him.
 Mack became so grateful to her that he decided to be her husband.
 The formalization of their relationship took place in or shortly before February 1829, when Mack bought a French trader's cabin.
 Mack would have been about 31, while Hononegah was just 15.
 They may have had a child who died at birth during the course of 1829.
 Their first surviving child, Rosa, was born November 14, 1830.
-Eight additional children were born to Stephen Mack and Hononegah: Mary born July 15, 1832; William H. born On September 14, 1834; Louisa born May 6, 1836; Thomas H. born February 9, 1838; Henry C. born December 1, 1839; Edward born December 3, 1841; Matilda born November 26, 1843 and Caroline born October 16, 1845.
+Eight additional children were born to Stephen Mack and Hononegah: Mary born July 15, 1832; William H. born On September 14, 1834; Louisa born May 6, 1836; Thomas H. born February 9, 1838; Henry C. born December 1, 1839; Edward born December 3, 1841; Matilda born November 26, 1843, and Caroline born October 16, 1845.
 In 1840 Mack and Hononegah were married in Winnebago County, Illinois by William Hulin, Justice of the Peace.
 At the time Mack was concerned that if he were not legally married to Hononegah that his children would have difficulties inheriting his estate.

-Bird's Grove (1829-1835)
+Bird's Grove (1829–1835)

 Their problems did not end after their marriage.
 During the later part of 1829, they were forced to flee Grand Detour.
 They found their way to a Winnebago village at the present site of Hononegah Forest Preserve between the present Illinois villages of Rockton and Roscoe.
 The inhabitants pledged to protect them, and there Mack established a new trading post near where Dry Run Creek meets the Rock River.

 On May 9, 1832, Mack and Hononegah were run out of their trading post by Black Hawk's warriors who were sent there to confiscate Mack's supply of gunpowder.
 At this juncture, there is another romance about how Mack hid out on Webber's Island and that Hononegah brought Mack food and fresh water until Black Hawk's warriors had left, but this story is doubtful.
 Mack served during the Black Hawk War from Chicago as a guide.
 After the hostilities ended, Mack and Hononegah returned to their trading post.